PedroMarianoAlmeida/offical-turbo-v1/README.md

   - Fix alignment and spaces issues
   - The Group with Avatar and Menu is weird at the moment
   - The dark theme and itens menus should have a animation that I saw in docs (https://ui.shadcn.com/docs/components/menubar)
+  - Maybe some code refactor, use react composition instead of those props (like shadcn approach on his own component files)
 - Add unity test (the header deserves a unit test to check auth and items conditions)
+- Check how to extract all Themes (auth, dark mode and query Tan Stack) to be reusable and easier to set up a new app project